 Finally, Dusseldorf and Frankfurt are financial cities and also have a significant amount of international workers.

-List of Jobs will suit someone who doesn’t speak german:
+List of jobs that will suit someone who doesn’t speak german:

 High Degree Required